 With a BFA from the University of Windsor and a Graphic Design certificate from George Brown College, Beth moved from Ontario to the small community of Jasper, AB in 2018.
 She joined the Mountain Galleries team in 2021 as an Art Consultant and works with local businesses on graphic design, public relations and social media marketing.

-In her spare time, Beth coaches volleyball at the local high school, volunteers on a number of local non-profits and is a proud dog mom.
+In her spare time, Beth coaches volleyball at the local high school, volunteers on a number of local non-profits and is a proud dog mom to Zeke.

 Sharon Smith graduated with distinction from San Francisco's Academy of Art College in 1988.
 Upon graduation, she was honoured to show in the annual New York Society of Illustrators Show.
 Returning to her home in Vancouver, Sharon promptly attained representation in communication arts, working for ten years in the industry.
 She has carried on her passion for painting while raising her family in Whistler, participating in numerous group shows and workshops during this time.